Martinsville is the first motorsport facility in the US to install LED lighting. Let’s look at their system and see why they chose LEDs.

 Lights must allow drivers and spectators to see and meet the technical demands of television broadcasting, all while minimizing glare.
 To light Daytona’s Superstretch, Musco had to develop a lamp that was more than 100 times brighter than the high-beam headlights of a passenger car at the time.

-Lumens are a unit that describes how the human eye perceives light brightness.
+Lumens describe how the human eye perceives brightness.
 Our eyes don’t detect all wavelengths of light equally.
 To give you an idea of how big a lumen is, a typical 60-W incandescent light bulb provides around 800 lumens of brightness.
 I say “around” because the amount of light depends on the brand, the quality of the bulb and whether it’s clear or frosted.

 To give you an idea of what they were dealing with, take a look at the giant light bulb in the picture below.
 A parabolic metal shell polished to a mirror-like finish envelopes a huge (I estimate 18,000 lumens or so) light.
 The mirror focused light onto the track so none of those 18,000 lumens are wasted.